-ISSUES IN CONSERVATION BIOLOGY
+BIOL3400 ISSUES IN CONSERVATION BIOLOGY

-BIOL2403 - Principles of Ecology AND

-BIOL2407 - Biological Evolution.
+BIOL2403 - Principles of Ecology AND BIOL2407 - Biological Evolution.
+This course may require participation in weekend field trips.

 Biological diversity and its values; Threats to biological diversity: habitat destruction, exotic species, pollution, global climate change, and over-exploitation; Conservation genetics and the population biology of threatened species; Managing threatened species: in-situ and ex-situ interventions; Establishing and managing protected areas; Social framework for the conservation of biodiversity.